ico-masters/website/_services/community.md

 image: /images/uploads/community-overlay15-.jpg
 anchor: People and Experience
 excerpt: >-
-  Our 30+ advisory members has unique expertise and global connections to help you succeed.
+  Our 30+ advisory members have unique expertise and global connections to help you succeed.
 description: >-
   We value amazing people and our team has the real-world experience and